supratikchatterjee16/academia/technology/engineering, manufacturing & construction/computer_science/data_science/stream_processing/apache_kafka/index.md

 ### Brokers

 Individual Nodes that host the information published by the publishers.
 When data  is being published, one 1 broker can be a leader.
 There is a leader for each topic.
 The other brokers, have in-sync replicas.
-Tese replicas can also be a **follower** which is tasked with becoming he leader, if the current leader fails.
+These replicas can also be a **follower** which is tasked with becoming he leader, if the current leader fails.

 ### Consumers